What Are Consumer Goods?

 The Ferrari sports car is an excellent example of specialty goods.

-The Ferrari sports car is expensive, unique, durable, and the purchase rate is significantly low compared to convenient consumer goods.
+The Ferrari sports car is expensive, unique, and durable, and the purchase rate is significantly low compared to convenient consumer goods.

 It also doesn’t fall under the category of shopping goods as it is not a homogenous product.
 On the contrary, it is a heterogeneous product, and it cannot be matched with other sports cars as it has unique features.